phamhuuan/react-native-select-dropdown/README.md

 ---
 ### renderCustomizedRowChild
-function recieves item and its index, this function should return React component as a child for customized row `rowStyle` should be used for parent row view style.
+function receives item and its index, this function should return React component as a child for customized row `rowStyle` should be used for parent row view style.

 #### # check examples folder to make things clear